mrrts/survey-town/client/README.md

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

+*Note*: If running the server simultaneously, which also runs by default on port 3000, it is recommended to start the server first (by running `npm start` at the project root).
+Then afterwards you can run `npm run start` at `<root>/client/`, which will give you the option to run the client on a different port (3001) since port 3000 will already be occupied by the server process.

 The page will reload if you make edits.\
 You will also see any lint errors in the console.